 When choosing small business payroll software, companies should consider factors such as:

-- The size of the company, which translates to required time and resources
+- The size of the company, which translates to the required time and resources

-- Available budget that can be comfortably allocated to payroll processing
+- The available budget that can be comfortably allocated to payroll processing

 - Level of comfort and familiarity with regulatory and legal payroll considerations